-While many people are still working at home due to the coronavirus lockdown, offices are slowly reopening across the country, meaning some will be faced with the challenge of finding ways to dress for work in the heat during summer.
+While many people are still working at home due to the coronavirus pandemic, offices are slowly reopening across the country.

 Given that Britons are more accustomed to rainfall than blazing sunshine, many will inevitably struggle with the sartorial challenges of balancing professionalism with comfort.

 It’s no mean feat, finding that sweet spot of sweat-wicking fabrics and boardroom appropriateness, but as we reach inferno-like temperatures, it’s necessary to amend one’s work wardrobe accordingly so we don’t all end up spending our days soaked in sweat.

 When it comes to dressing for work in a heatwave, there is a spectrum of what is and is not socially acceptable.
 At one end, there are floaty sundresses, linen shirts and canvas sandals.
 At the other, there are mesh vest tops, denim hot pants and halter-neck crop tops.

 Confused about which is which?
 Read on for our guide on what not to wear to the office in a heatwave.

 Swerve the shorts

 Men in shorts.
 It sounds harmless enough, right?
 Perhaps it is if you just celebrated your 16th birthday.